AJ-BR/crime-in-sc/README.md

-### 2023 upate: Current build is broken and no longer being updated
+### 2023 upate: Current build is broken and will no lnoger be updated

 ### crime-in-sc